Skip to content

 Slicing Sequences

-Slicing is a powerful technique that allows you to extract specific portions of data from Python sequences such as lists, strings, and tuples.
+Slicing is a powerful technique that allows you to extract specific portions of data from Python sequences such as lists, strings, and tuples. πŸ”ͺ (The good kind of slicing, not the kitchen mishap kind.)
 It provides you with the ability to finely control what data you need, whether it’s from the beginning, end, or anywhere in between.
 This slicing capability is governed by both positive and negative index systems, making it a versatile tool for data manipulation.

 Slicing Index System